RoaM04/Job-Application-Tracker-Project/docs/design.md

 1. The MCP server and MCP Inspector start successfully.
 2. The user asks the model to add a new job application.
 3. The model calls the `add_job_application` tool and stores the application locally.
-4. The user asks to update the application status to `interview`.
+4. The user asks to update the application status to `Interview`.
 5. The model calls the `update_application_status` tool.
-6. The user asks to list or search for the saved application.
+6. The user asks to search or list the saved applications.
-7. The audience sees the saved application with its updated information and status.
+7. The audience sees the saved application with its updated status.

 ## 3. Tool inventory (4–7 tools)